CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

 - Controler: "the SpreadSheetController" file

 #### 2. Singleton?
+The singleton design pattern ensures that a class has only one instance and provides a global point of access to that instance.
+This pattern is useful for managing shared resources or configurations where only one instance should exist.

+Example:

-There is only one "SpreadSheet" that is in charge of other components.
+- There is only one "SpreadSheet" that is in charge of other components.

 #### 3.Module Pattern
+The module design pattern is a structural pattern that encapsulates related code into a single unit, or module, which can be reused and maintained independently.
+It helps in organizing code by providing a way to keep variables and functions private while exposing only the necessary parts.

 Example:

-The component that handles user's sign in acitivity
+- The component that handles user's sign in acitivity

 ### Analysis Questions for front end